edgedb/edgedb/docs/stdlib/numbers.rst

     :index: floor divide division

-    Performs a floor based divison between two arbitrary numbers.
+    Performs floor-based division between two arbitrary numbers.

-    The result of this operation is rounded down to its nearest integer.
-    It is the equivalent to using regular division and then applying :eql:func:`math::floor` to the result:
+    In floor-based division, the result of a standard division operation is rounded down to its nearest integer.
+It is the equivalent to using regular division and then applying :eql:func:`math::floor` to the result.

     .. code-block:: edgeql-repl